JoshuaSoileau/relead-marketing/_posts/2016-06-09-composer-install-invalid-credentials-errors-on-magento-2.md

 ![My Account Dropdown]({{ site.url }}/images/my-account-dropdown.png)

-Then navigate to `My Purchases` in the bottom left of the dashboard.
+Then navigate to `My Access Keys` in the bottom left of the dashboard.

 ![My Account Dropdown]({{ site.url }}/images/my-account-dashboard.png)